 Third, God often uses evil for His Sovereign purposes.
 We do not know all of the ways God used the Holocaust for His ultimate good, yet at least one part of God's plan was accomplished in the aftermath of the Holocaust.
-Following this period, the modern nation of Israel was re-established, offering a nation for the Jewish people after 1,900 years of being scattered among the nations.
+Following this period, the modern nation of Israel was re-established, offering a nation for the Jewish people after millennia of being scattered among the nations.

 Fourth, God can allow evil to take place in history to teach us lessons in the present.
 For example, still today many look back at the atrocities that took place in the Holocaust and seek to find ways to prevent a similar evil taking place today.
 In the Old Testament, the Jewish people often looked back at Jewish slavery in Egypt and sought to live in such a way that such evil would not take place again in their own society.

 In summary, there is not an easy answer for why God allowed the Holocaust.
 However, this does not mean God has left us without answers.
 His ways are higher than our ways, He can allow evil without being evil, can work even in the aftermath of evil to accomplish His purposes, and can use past evils to teach lessons to those living today.
 Those who can learn from the evils of the past can use this knowledge to make a difference still today.